 This course is a rigorous introduction to many of the tools useful in higher mathematics and computer science.
 The major topics to be covered will be logic and proof techniques.
-Also included will be a brief introduction to set theory, number theory, relations, functions, recurrences, and complexity.
+Also included will be a brief introduction to set theory, number theory, relations, functions, complexity, combinatorics, and graph theory.